 Our pre-med/pre-professional degree is the most efficient path to medical school.
 Our program guides you through the appropriate coursework to prepare for your success on the MCAT and at medical or professional school.See the Biomedical Science major

-UA has its own living laboratory for environmental research, our UA Field Station.
+UA has its own living laboratory for environmental research.

-- 411 acres of terrestrial ecology near Cuyahoga Valley National Park.
+- 411 acres of terrestrial ecology, uniquely situated near the Cuyahoga Valley National Park.

-- Work with local schools and promote environmental awareness in the community.
+- Support education programs of local schools and promote environmental awareness in the community.